 Finally, are you a huge math, numbers, and spreadsheets geek (like me)?
 You will love Google Ads (and possibly social media ads).

-If none of these areas feels like a fit for your strengths, therapist directories or MyWellbeing’s client matching service may be a better choice.
+If none of these areas feels like a fit for your strengths, inclusive therapist directories or MyWellbeing’s client matching service may be a better choice.

 Take a few minutes to list some of your strengths, and write down 2-3 ways you could use each strength to tell more people about how your practice can help them or their connections.